 Another victory for the Versa 3.

 You can get the Versa 2 and 3 now!

 The Versa 2 comes in at $148.95 and the Versa 3 will set you back $228.95.

 Brands these days are coming out with lite versions of their major players (see the Apple Watch SE as an example).
 Here, to the naked eye, you couldn’t tell them apart, but the lighter versions are, as the name suggests, lighter on features and therefore the price.

 The Fitbit Versa Lite is a dialed-down version of the Fitbit Versa 3 but has all the features of a decent fitness tracker.
 You can’t access or control music and it doesn’t have Fitbit Pay.
 However, we all now Fitbit is synonymous with excellent fitness and health tracking and that’s exactly what you get.

 It has the same sleek and comfortable design as its more expensive siblings, a good battery life and a cost-accessible price tag.
 So, if you can do without the contactless payments and GPS, it’s a great choice.

 Truth be told, there isn’t a lot in it.
 If you like the new features then the Versa 3 marginally takes the lead over the Versa 2.
 The built-in GPS, the addition of Goole Assistant, a better heart rate monitor and the ability to fast charge are certainly worth the additional $30.

 The Versa 2 is still a viable option.
 It is just as clear, offers the same battery life and fitness and health tracking bar the GPS and advanced pulse monitor.
 You can still utilise Fitbit Premium and save yourself $30 on the device itself.
 Either way, Fitbit is a reliable brand.

-Do you already have the Versa 2 and if so, will you be looking to upgrade to the next generation?
-Let us know in the comments
+Do you already have the Versa 2?
+If so, will you be looking to upgrade to the next generation?
+Let us know in the comments!